LorenzoDallOlio/BRAQUE/README.md

 ___most_important_cluster_effect_sizes(self, rs, rs_p, n=10, cluster_number=-2, path="./cluster__expression.png")___:

-Horizontal bar plot with highest effect size features for a given cluster
+Horizontal bar plot with highest effect size features for a given cluster.

 1. __rs__ _(numpy array)_: a row for the 'res' output by 'features_importance_per_cluster', represents each feature's effect size for a given cluster
 2. __rs_p__ _(numpy array)_: a row for the 'res_p' output by 'features_importance_per_cluster', represents each feature's p-value for a given cluster
 3. __n__ _(integer)_: how many features to plot, in descending order of effect size
 4. __cluster_number__ _(integer, non-negative)_: number to use as header for cluster name, useful to distinguish multiple clusters.
 5. __path__ _(str)_: where to store the resulting plot (if saved)